SIMEXP/psom/READ_ME.txt

-=﻿Pipeline System for Octave and Matlab (PSOM), version 0.7=
+=﻿Pipeline System for Octave and Matlab (PSOM), version 0.8=

-PSOM is an opensource project distributed under an [http://www.opensource.org/licenses/mit-license.php MIT opensource license].
-It is a tool to manage pipelines under Matlab or Octave, both within a single session or within a parallel computing environment.
-A pipeline is a collection of jobs, i.e. some matlab or octave code that uses files as inputs and produce files as outputs.
+PSOM is a tool to manage pipelines under Matlab or Octave, both within a single session or within a parallel computing environment.
+A pipeline is a collection of jobs, i.e. some matlab or octave codes that are using files as inputs and are producing files as outputs.
 PSOM is automatizing all the boring tasks for you:
   * Create folders for outputs
   * Keep track of all options
   * Generate log files